inviqa/workspace-tools/wskeycycle/README.md

 # Workspace Key Cycle

-Workspace Key Cycle is script written in BASH used to automate a Workspace project's Development Environment Key rotation
+`wskeycycle.sh` is script written in BASH used to automate a Workspace project's Development Environment Key rotation

 ## What it does